mgechev/blog.mgechev.com/_drafts/angular2-first-impressions.md

 ### Quick FAQ:

+*Doesn't removal of the controllers violates the separation of concerns principle advocated by AngularJS?*<br>
+Great question, Minko, thanks for asking!
+How given AngularJS application looks like?
+We have a view (a template), which is a composition of directives.
+These directives should handle the **whole** DOM logic.
+We also have services - they are responsible for encapsulating all the business logic.
+And we have controllers.
+The controllers are mostly user input handlers, they also add some properties to the scope.
+The best practices state that we need to keep the controllers as lean as possible.
+Let's think of what we will lose if we move the user input handling and adding properties to the scope to our directive instead to the controllers.
+Can we reduce the code reuse?
+If we don't create highly coherent directives - probably, if we couple the directives with the business logic this may happen (i.e. use domain specific service inside our dialog directive, for example).
+But what if we create a higher level directive, which is one or a fewer levels of abstraction above the primitives, which form our template?
+This way we handle the user input independently from our primitive UI components, so they are still completely reusable but we also remove one more component, which only makes the framework harder for learning.

 *Similar to React?
 Does that mean that we have to inline our markup inside the directives we define?*<br>
 You can but you don't have to.
-You can use inline templates or external files (just like using `template` and `templateUrl` in AngularJS 1.x.x).
+You can use inline templates or external files (just like using `template` and `templateUrl` in AngularJS 1.x).

-*Does that mean that I need to change the design of the whole app, i.e. turn each controller to a directive of type component?*<br>
+*Does that mean that I need to change the design of the whole app, i.e. turn each controller into a directive of type component?*<br>
 No, you don't have to change the design of your app.
-In order to make the transition even smoother you can use the ["Container component pattern"](http://jaysoo.ca/2015/03/30/container-component-pattern-in-angular-1/)
+In order to make the transition even smoother you can use the ["container component pattern"](http://jaysoo.ca/2015/03/30/container-component-pattern-in-angular-1/) but also keep in mind that the new router.

 *Do I have to rewrite everything I already have?*<br>
-Very likely, but if you've structured your application properly (i.e. followed my style guide), you'd be able to completely reuse at least your services.
+Very likely to rewrite big parts of your application, but if you've structured your application properly (i.e. followed my style guide), you'd be able to completely reuse at least your services.

 ## No Two-Way data-binding